-In the last few years having a minimalist home and life seems to be more popular than ever.
+In the last few years having a minimalist home design and life seems to be more popular than ever.
 The amount of YouTube videos that have popped up in the home feed like “I Got Rid Of Everything I Own” it makes me wonder if there’s something to this minimalist living.

 Getting rid of everything can seem a bit extreme.
 Seeing an empty house with nothing but a bed and a sofa is a bit off putting.
 After all your home should at least be comfortable!
 But it’s understandable to see the freedom that comes with getting rid of all your stuff.

-If you’re like me a completely minimalist home is not appealing.
+If you’re like me a completely minimalist home design is not appealing.
 And everyone has their own version of minimalism.
 However there are few points from minimalist lifestyle can be really helpful.
 Whatever your version of a minimalist home maybe.
 Here are some main points!

 1. Be Intentional